Cost of Poor Quality (COPQ): Meaning, Formula & Examples

 Cost of Poor Quality:

 In cost of poor quality includes Internal failure cost and external failure cost.
-Here internal failure means failure in-house in the company.
+Here, internal failure means failure in-house in the company.
+External failure means failure at the customer end.

 Internal Failure Costs: